cryptodescriptor/Bitsend/README.md

 In the future I would like to make the fee selection automated.

 ## Disclaimer
-I am not responsible for any loss of funds that may occur from either improper use of the software or any unforseen bugs.
+I am not responsible for any loss of funds that may occur from either improper use of the software, or any unforseen bugs.
 I have tested all use cases but there is always the possibility something slipped under my radar.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.